firozkhan18/technologies-notes/java/java-programming-question-answer-3-emp-mgmt.md

 {Male=21300.090909090908, Female=20850.0}

 ```
-//Query 3.12 : List down the names of all employees in each department?
+### Query 3.12 : List down the names of all employees in each department?

-//For this query, we will be using Collectors.groupingBy() method by passing Employee::getDepartment as an argument.
+For this query, we will be using Collectors.groupingBy() method by passing Employee::getDepartment as an argument.

 ```java